symfony/symfony-docs/rate_limiter.rst

 maintain their availability.
 It's also useful to control your internal or outbound processes (e.g. limit the number of simultaneously processed messages).

-Symfony uses these rate limiters in built-in features like "login throttling", which limits how many failed login attempts a user can make in a given period of time, but you can use them for your own features too.
+Symfony uses these rate limiters in built-in features like :ref:`login throttling <security-login-throttling>`, which limits how many failed login attempts a user can make in a given period of time, but you can use them for your own features too.